Shireoaks: Steetley Cricket Ground

 The ground has recently been used as a training ground for the Worksop Town Football Club Academy.

 Future

 Since the closure of Shireoaks colliery the land on which it stood has remained mostly undeveloped.
-A marina has been constructed at the former location of the barge loading area adjacent to the Chesterfield Canal.
+A marina was constructed at the former location of the barge loading area adjacent to the Chesterfield Canal.

-Due to the number of housing developments in the village and the rapid expansion of the village of Gateford near Worksop, there is a concern that Shireoaks along with the neighbouring village of Rhodesia will soon become just a part of Worksop itself.
+Due to the number of housing developments in the village and the rapid expansion of the village of Gateford near Worksop, there is concern that Shireoaks, along with the neighbouring village of Rhodesia, will soon be regarded as just a part of Worksop.